epiphany-platform/m-aws-basic-infrastructure/README.md

 * Passing complex structures as a parameter value

-  It is possible that you need to pass a complex structure parameter value, such as `M_SUBNETS or M_SECURITY_GROUPS, it can be achieved by 2 ways:
+  It is possible that you need to pass a complex structure parameter value, such as `M_SUBNETS` or `M_SECURITY_GROUPS`, it can be achieved by 2 ways:

     1. Changing `defaults.mk` and building new Docker image with another default value
     2. Passing it as usual with a long string: